 Following his studies, Dr. Schiffer began working as a research associate in the department for innovation management at the Laboratory for Machine Tools and Production Engineering WZL of RWTH Aachen University.
 Here, he worked as project manager on numerous research and consulting projects regarding complexity management, especially modular platform designing.
 He gained his doctoral degree in 2013.

 In 2013, Dr. Schiffer assumed the position as authorized manager of the Complexity Management Academy and is responsible for managing the Complexity Community, as well as the training program in the area of complexity management.

 - (Full day) Advanced Knowledge-Based Development by Ron Marsiglio and Bob Melvin [LPPDE and Teledyne Benthos]

 Ron and Bob both have a background with Teledyne Benthos.
 Where Ron started off the knowlege based way of working in Teledyne Benthos's product development department, Bob Melvin took over and further matured the approach.
 The two gentlemen will provide you with a practical yet advanced understanding on how Knowledge Based Development is working, and will use many examples from their extensive experience.
 Please find a flyer of this workshop here

-In this class, Göran gives an insight in how to use and create trade-off curves.
-Trade-off curves are an unmissable piece of Set Based Development.
-In this half day workshop you will be challenged to get to understanding of this concept which of course does not go without a fair bit of engineering!
+In this half-day workshop, Göran gives an insight into how to use and create trade-off curves and nondimensional variables, which are unmissable pieces of Set-Based Development.
+You will be challenged to get to understanding of these concepts, which of course does not go without a fair bit of engineering!